How We Build

 start clearing snow and ice from the electric fence.

 trip over the lip.
-Duck legs especially are very easily
+Their legs are especially vulnerable

 injured.